- About Ridley

 - Partner with us

-Christian ministry among children and young people is a lively and challenging, that is crucial for today’s church.
+Sharing Jesus with children and young people is a lively and challenging ministry that is crucial for today’s church.
 Effective children’s and youth ministry in an increasingly complex world calls for approaches to Christian ministry that are able to wisely integrate robust biblical theological understanding with developmental and cultural context.
 Children and young people are a vast mission field for the church, both in Australia and beyond.
 But not just “the church of tomorrow”, children and young people bring their unique experience of faith and faithfulness as a gift to the church and its mission today.

 The Ridley Centre for Children’s and Youth Ministry (CCYM) understands children’s and youth ministry as a ministry of the gospel by the whole church among children and young people.